2025 PU

 2025 PU is a near-Earth asteroid belonging to the Apollo group.
-It has a estimated diameter of 2.1-4.8 meters.
+It has an estimated diameter of 2.1–4.8 meters.

-On August 2, 2025, 2025 PU made a close approach to Earth passing within 53,000 kilometers of Earth with a speed of 37,800 kilometers per second.
-This makes it the 83th asteroid to fly within the orbit of the Moon in 2025, and the first asteroid to do so in the month of August.
+On 2 August 2025, 2025 PU made a close approach to Earth, passing within 53,000 kilometers of Earth with a speed of 10.5 km/s.
+This makes it the 83rd asteroid to fly within the orbit of the Moon in 2025, and the first asteroid to do so in the month of August.
+10 hours after closest approach, on 3 August, it was first observed by the NASA/JPL SynTrack Robotic Telescope in Auberry, California, United States.
+It was given the provisional designation by the Minor Planet Center, and its detection was announced in a Minor Planet Electronic Circular on 4 August.